 Investment Strategy

-We back companies pursuing hard technological breakthroughs — the kind that solve fundamental problems in AI, robotics, energy, and space, and that create category-defining outcomes in enormous markets.
+We back companies pursuing hard technological breakthroughs that create category-defining outcomes in enormous markets.
 Our focus is on real technology, not incremental features.
 We invest where deep engineering, complexity, and non-consensus insight produce outsized power-law returns.

 While we participate in select primary rounds, we prioritize secondary allocations where pricing is more attractive, allowing us to enter high-quality companies at meaningful discounts.